 But even if it’s the best thing since sliced bread, there’s yet another brick wall you’ll have to smash through, simply because you released it for $0.
 Believe it or not, more than a few are still overly suspicious of free video games, thinking they couldn’t possibly be worth playing for that very reason.
 I’ll never understand such rationalization and I pity those people because they’re going to miss out on countless pieces of great interactive entertainment (translation: awesome free games).

 Some may choose not to release their project without a price tag, for one of several reasons.
 But the old “I spent money on the software used to create the game” isn’t as valid as it once was, given the amount of freely available tools, engines, and assets.
 Wanting to make a living from it on the other hand… now that’s a good reason if I ever saw one.
 Just be sure to price it accordingly, eh?

 On a somewhat related note, I’d suggest checking out the ‘free games‘ category right here on my site, before venturing out into the wilds in search of interesting freeware.
-Who knows, maybe you’ll find something that’ll spike an interest in game development?
-But even if ya don’t, free indie games is free indie games!
+Who knows, maybe you’ll find something that’ll spike an interest in game development.
+Even if ya don’t, well, free indie games.

 This entire article’s been (mostly) about free stuff, so I’m gonna kick off The Recap with two bundles!
 Groupees once again joined forces with Shiny Loot, which means you’ll have to register on their website to get access to your keys.
 Indie Royale’s mixed mix of a mixing mixer has no such thing on the other hand, and hey, Face Noir, ya know?
 Now, onto the free stuff!